Berks County 9-1-1 Communication Center

 1998: On October 21, the one millionth 9-1-1 call was received by the Communication Center (9-1-1 Service began in 1988).
 The busiest day for the Center was September 7, 1998 with 1306 calls.

 2001: Communication Center consisted of six (6) shift supervisors, forty-seven (47) fulltime telecommunicators, and approximately 20 part-time telecommunicators.

 2008: Communication Center was moved from the 18th/19th Floor of the Courthouse to the Direct Link Technologies Center in Bern Township.
 Communication Center was combined with the Department of Emergency Management to become the Berks County Department of Emergency Services.

 2010: Berks County Communication Center became the primary Dispatch Center for all Municipal Police Departments (except Reading Police Department) within Berks County with the closure of the Wyomissing Borough Communication Center.

 Today: Over 480,000 calls are answered each year by the Communication Center.
 99.2% of these calls are answered in under 10 seconds.
 These calls resulted in over 230,000 dispatches of emergency services providers.
-The Communication Center dispatches for fifty-one law enforcement, fifty-nine fire, and seventeen EMS agencies.
+The Communication Center dispatches for fifty-one law enforcement, fifty-nine fire, and fifteen EMS agencies.
 The Center staff consists of a one (1) Senior Watch Officer, six (6) Watch Officers, sixty-two (62) full-time telecommunicators and a small number of part-time telecommunicators.